oxsecurity/megalinter/docs/descriptors/rust_clippy.md

 <!-- /* cSpell:disable */ -->
 ### How the linting is performed

-clippy is called once on the whole project directory
+clippy is called once on the whole project directory (`project` CLI lint mode)

 - filtering can not be done using MegaLinter configuration variables,it must be done using clippy configuration or ignore file (if existing)
 - `VALIDATE_ALL_CODEBASE: false` does not make clippy analyze only updated files